SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Defines the translation of a sound in a certain language.

 **language**
-The language used for the sound.
+Language used for the sound.

 **sound**
 References the `Sound` object for the translation.